neocrym/neocrym-sphinx-theme/docs/contributing/design.md

 ## "Guiding" ideas

-Furo's design follows a few of the ideas I've had discovered over the course of browsing the existing documentation themes across ecosystems and static site generators.
+neocrym-sphinx-theme's design follows a few of the ideas I've had discovered over the course of browsing the existing documentation themes across ecosystems and static site generators.

 - Focus _must_ be on the content.
 - More stuff is not more good.